cvxopt/cvxopt/doc/source/matrices.rst

 the left-hand side.
-If the right-hand side is a sequence of numbers (list, tuple, :mod:`array` array, range object, ...) its values are interpreted as the coefficients of a dense matrix in column-major order.
+If the right-hand side is a sequence of numbers (list, tuple, :mod:`array` array, range object, ...) its values are interpreted as the elements of a dense matrix in column-major order.
 If the right-hand side is a matrix (:class:`matrix` or :class:`spmatrix`), it must have the same size as the left-hand side.
 Sparse matrices are